MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/Prototype.md

 ## Step 3: Deploy an Image

-If your board comes with instructions on how to deploy Windows IoT Enterprise, follow those instructions.
+If your hardware comes with instructions on how to deploy Windows IoT Enterprise, follow those instructions.
 Otherwise, you can follow the labs provided in the [Windows IoT Enterprise Manufacturing Guide](../Commercialization/Manufacturing-Guide.md).

 ## Step 4: Load an Application